SmartHomePrivacyProject/RadioFingerprinting/README.md

 **Note:** the above dataset consists of raw I/Q data.
 To generate inputs for a neural network, you will need to use code in ```rf```.
 You can choose your own parameters (e.g., the length of each I/Q trace, the number of I/Q traces per transmitter, etc.).

 In our experiments, each I/Q trace has 288 I/Q consecutive samples.
 We randomly select 100,000 I/Q traces per transmitter.
+In other words, we have 500,000 I/Q traces overall for a neural network.
+We use 72% for training, 8% for validation, and 20% for testing.

 ## Contact